CORE MISSION & VALUES

 BUILT ON EXPERIENCE

-Content Marketing Consultancy is led by founder Richard Pattinson, who has two decades' experience building and running editorial and content marketing teams in North America and the United Kingdom.
-In addition to content management, Richard has deep experience in product development, business strategy, commercial operations, and client relations.
+Content Marketing Consultancy is led by Richard Pattinson, who has extensive experience building and running editorial and content marketing teams in North America and the United Kingdom.
+In addition to content publication, Richard has a deep grasp of business strategy, commercial operations, and client-agency relations.
 Richard lives in the Boston area with his wife and two children, and holds a Master's Degree in English from the University of Cambridge.
 Connect with Richard on LinkedIn.